Project Update

 For the owners, it was critical to begin drawing revenue from their investment as quickly as possible.
 The question was, how could they do it?
 PARIC built an answer.

-“We came up with a plan with the city to build the building in half,” Krikemeier said.
+“We came up with a plan with the city to build the building in half,” Kreikemeier said.
 “The first phase essentially has all the amenities spaces and half of the apartment units.
 The second phase is the second half of the units.
 We did it this way because it gets the owner of the building collecting rent sooner.”

 This critical and strategic thinking for clients, emphasizing time and cost savings, is what sets PARIC apart from its competitors.